-Even if you don’t like the tart taste, there are many hibiscus flower tea benefits that may convince to you to change your mind and start taking this deep red tea.
+Even if you don’t like the tart taste, there are many hibiscus flower tea benefits that may convince you to change your mind and start taking this deep red tea.

-Like many of you I never really liked the taste of hibiscus tea the first time I tried it, but I kept drinking it because of the many health benefits.
+To be honest, I never really liked the taste of hibiscus tea the first time I tried it, but I kept drinking it because of the many health benefits.

-So let’s take a look at the different health benefits of Hibiscus tea.
+So let’s take a look at the different health benefits of hibiscus tea.

-One of the numerous hibiscus flower tea benefits is that it may help to lower blood pressure in people suffering from hypertension.
+One of the numerous hibiscus tea benefits is that it may help to lower blood pressure in people suffering from hypertension.
 This is because it has diuretic effects.

-So by helping to lower blood pressure, hibiscus tea may as well be helping to protect your heart.
+So, by helping to lower blood pressure, hibiscus tea may as well be helping to protect your heart.

 The antioxidants in hibiscus tea may also help to lower the LDL cholesterol levels, thus helping to protect blood vessels and the heart.